jimmiedave/BC95XLTprog/README.md

 In general, spreadsheets offer a lot more flexibility in handling tabular data than any scanner channel management program I've tried.
 Masochists can queue for Notepad or vi.

+### A note on macOS
+These executables are not signed, and on macOS you'll need to control-click (or right-click) and open the program from the context menu the first time, as macOS will complain about it.
+You won't have to do this after you've opened it this way one time.

 ### A note on Linux
 Linux will require that the user be a member of the "dialout" group to use the serial port without administrative privileges.
 To accomplish this, you'll need admin privileges (assuming you're using `sudo` here), and you'll add your user to the group this way (don't type the curly braces!):